cultab/command.nvim/README.md

 ### Backends

 The backend is the multiplexer or terminal to use.
-It's controlled by the `use` key in the options table.
+It's controlled by the `backend` key in the options table.
-If the `use` key is unset, as it is by default, heuristics are used to pick on of the supported backends.
+If the `backend` key is unset, as it is by default, heuristics are used to pick on of the supported backends.

 * If `$TMUX` is set, tmux is used.